raydac/zxpoly/README.md

  - Disks .TRD, .SCL

 # Prebuilt versions
-The prebuilt versions of the emulator and sprite editor can be downloaded from [the release page](https://github.com/raydac/zxpoly/releases/tag/2.0).
+The pre-built versions of the emulator and sprite editor can be downloaded from [the release page](https://github.com/raydac/zxpoly/releases/tag/2.0).
 The emulator is written in Java and its JAR file can be started just through command line `java -jar zxpoly-emul-2.0-SNAPSHOT.jar`
 By default it starts embedded ZX-Poly Test ROM image, but it can be replaced by ZX-128 SOS in **File->Options->Active ROM**, the ROM will be downloaded from one of remote network resources.

 # Supported videomodes
 ## Standard ZX-Spectrum 256x192 (2 colors per pixel in 8x8 block)
-It is just regular ZX-Spectrum movde 256x192 with 2 attributed colors for 8x8 pixel block.
+It is just regular ZX-Spectrum mode 256x192 with 2 attributed colors for 8x8 pixel block.
 ![Standard ZX screenshot](docs/screenshots/atw_standard.png)

 ## ZX-Poly 256x192 (16 colors per pixel)